daphne1014/quiz-code/README.md

 # quiz-code [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
-A quiz website that allows users to practice that helps to practice coding skills with true or false quiz questions.
+We have created a platform where students can boost their knowledge of coding while answering complex true or false questions, tracking progress, while protecting their progress.

 ## Technologies Used